awesto/django-shop/docs/reference/cascade-plugins.rst

 Each step in that process bar must contain a **Next Step Button**, so that the customer can move to the next step, provided all forms are valid.

-The last step shall contain a :ref:`proceed-button` which shall be configured to take appropriate action, for instance to start the purchasing operation using the **Link type** "*Purchase Now*".
+The last step shall contain a :ref:`reference/proceed-button` which shall be configured to take appropriate action, for instance to start the purchasing operation using the **Link type** "*Purchase Now*".

 .. note:: This plugin requires the AngularJS directive ``<bsp-process-bar>`` as found in the
 	bower package angular-bootstrap-plus_.